huyle1901/Rag-Multimodal-Memory-Chatbot/README.md

 ## Features

 - **PDF and Image Processing**: Automated extraction of text and imagery from PDF files, making all accessible information machine-readable.
-- **Adaptive Image-to-Text Conversion**: Users can choose between the OpenAI API or the LLaVA model for converting images to descriptive text, enabling deep analysis and indexing.
+- **Adaptive Image-to-Text Conversion**: Using OpenAI API for converting images to descriptive text, enabling deep analysis and indexing.
 - **Advanced Text and Image Indexing**: Leverages the Chroma vector database for embedding and efficiently searching through text and image-derived content.
 - **Interactive Chatbot Interface**: A Streamlit chatbot with persistent sessions, stored history, and summary memory.
 - **Persistent Memory Layer**: Chat sessions and message history are stored in PostgreSQL, with an LLM-generated summary used as compact long-term context.